ailabstw/PGSbuilder/docs/interpreting-the-result.md

 # Interpreting the Result

-After the job is completed, users can both download and view the result on the PGSBuilder.
+After the job is completed, users can both download and view the result on the PGSbuilder.
 In the main page of the job result, all customized settings are listed, including general, GWAS, and PRS settings.
 ![result main](images/result_main.png)

 ## GWAS